We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-Cannabidiol (CBD) holds great promise as a treatment for a number of medical issues, including inflammation.
+Cannabidiol (CBD) holds great promise as a treatment for a number of medical concerns, including inflammation.

-For all of CBD’s known benefits, it’s unclear how much impact CBD can have on nerve pain.
+For all of CBD’s known benefits, it’s unclear how much CBD can do for nerve pain.
 Why?
 Few studies have looked at CBD by itself and nerve pain specifically.

 What’s different about nerve pain?

 But nerve pain, or neuropathy, is a different issue altogether.
 Neuropathic pain is a pain condition that affects the body’s nervous system.
 It may cause burning, stinging, and shooting pain throughout the body or in particular areas, such as arms and hands.

 It’s usually chronic and may grow progressively worse.
-Certain conditions, like diabetes, may increase your risk for nerve pain.
+Certain conditions, like diabetes, may increase your risk of nerve pain.

 How CBD might help with nerve pain

 With neuropathy, CBD research is even more limited.
 However, there’s some promise that CBD can help with neuropathy pain.
 And because CBD has relatively mild side effects, using CBD to help ease this type of pain may be an acceptable alternative to other potential pain relievers, like opioids.

 - Cannabinoids: naturally occurring plant compounds that have many benefits; the most popular cannabinoids are cannabidiol (CBD) and tetrahydrocannabinol (THC)

 - Full-spectrum CBD: contains all of a plant’s cannabinoids, including THC

 - Broad-spectrum CBD: contains most cannabinoids, but often not THC

 - CBD isolate: a highly purified cannabinoid extract that contains just CBD

-- THC: the most well-known cannabinoid; responsible for psychoactive effects of marijuana
+- THC: the most well-known cannabinoid; responsible for psychoactive effects of cannabis